Kevin McKenzie (dancer): Career

 As a professional dancer, McKenzie performed in cities worldwide, including Italy, Paris, London, and Tokyo.
 He guest danced with the London Festival Ballet, the Bolshoi Ballet, the National Ballet of Cuba, and the Universal Ballet in Seoul.
 He became permanent guest artist with The Washington Ballet in 1989.
 In 1991, he was appointed the company's associate artistic director of the company.
 He was also associate artistic director and a choreographer for Martine van Hamel's New Amsterdam Ballet.
 Before he rose to artistic director of ABT, in 1992, his choreographic credits included Groupo Zambaria (1984) and Liszt Études (1991), both choreographed for Martine van Hamel's New Amsterdam Ballet.
 He had also choreographed Lucy and the Count (1992) for The Washington Ballet.
-For American Ballet Theater, he choreographed new productions of The Nutcracker (1993), Don Quixote (1995, in collaboration with Susan Jones), Swan Lake (2000), Raymonda (2004) with choreography by Anna-Marie Holmes, and The Sleeping Beauty in 2004 with Gelsey Kirkland and Michael Chernov.
+For American Ballet Theatre, he choreographed new productions of The Nutcracker (1993), Don Quixote (1995, in collaboration with Susan Jones), Swan Lake (2000), Raymonda (2004) with choreography by Anna-Marie Holmes, and The Sleeping Beauty in 2004 with Gelsey Kirkland and Michael Chernov.
 In 2014, he staged a new production of Raymond Divertissements with Irina Kolpakova.